thisisyichenzhang/thisisyichenzhang/README.md

 ### Hi there 👋

 #### I am a Ph.D.
-Candidate in Statistics at UBC working on Interpretable latent variable methods for biological data analysis.
+Candidate in Statistics at UBC working on Interpretable latent variable methods for biological data :dna:.
 I’m currently working towards my Ph.D. dissertation and am open to job opportunities starting in May 2024 and ahead.

 My research on Interpretable latent variable models has involved several techniques.